Climate of Italy: Precipitation

 In the south, summer marks a distinct dry season, characteristic of Mediterranean climates.
 This includes cities such as Naples, Rome, Bari, and Palermo.
-In the north, precipitation is more evenly distributed during the year, although the summer is usually slightly wetter.
-Between November and March the Po valley is often covered by fog, especially in the central zone (Pavia, Piacenza, Cremona and Mantua), while the number of days with lows below 0 °C is usually from 60 to 90 a year, with peaks of 100–110 days in the mainly rural zones.
+In the north, precipitation is more evenly distributed throughout the year, although the summer is usually slightly wetter.
+Between November and March, the Po Valley is often covered by fog, especially in the central zone (Pavia, Piacenza, Cremona, and Mantua), while the number of days with lows below 0 °C is usually from between 60 and 90 a year, with peaks of 100–110 days in the mainly rural zones.